Dervilla Mitchell

-Dervilla Mitchell Honorary CBE, FREng, FIEI is an Irish engineer and a director and joint deputy chair of Arup Group.
+Dame Dervilla Mary Mitchell DBE FREng FIEI (born August 1958) is an Irish engineer and a director and joint deputy chair of Arup Group.
 She led the management of the design for London Heathrow Airport's Terminal 5, and as of 2019 was project director for Arup for a 2-billion dollar airport terminal development in Abu Dhabi.
-She is a Fellow of two national engineering academies, and the holder of an honorary CBE.
+She is a Fellow of two national engineering academies, and the holder of an Honorary CBE.

 Early life and education

-Mitchell grew up in Dublin, Ireland.
+Mitchell was born in August 1958 and grew up in Dublin, Ireland.
 Her father Thomas Austin was an architect, and her grandfather Tony Woods and three of her uncles were engineers.
+She was educated at Pembroke School and St Conleth's College.
 She gained a degree in Civil Engineering from University College Dublin in 1980, and later a Diploma in Project Management from Trinity College Dublin.

 Career

 Mitchell joined Arup Group in Dublin after graduating.
 She moved to Massachusetts in 1984 to work with Weidlinger Associates and then returned to Arup's London office in 1986.
 She has worked on projects including Portcullis House at Westminster, Action Stations for the Portsmouth Historic Dockyard, the London 2012 Olympic Village, and Heathrow Terminal 5 where she was Head of Design Management for the project.
 Mitchell joined the board of Arup in 2014 and was then described as "the most senior female in the business".
 In 2017 she became Chair of Arup's UK, India, Middle East and Africa (UKIMEA) Region, and in 2021 joint deputy chair of Arup Group.